 If you’re sure all items for an application can be safely deleted, choose Delete.

 If you’re sure simple anonymization is good enough for all of an application’s items, choose Anonymize.

 Once all data is reviewed, deleted, edited, and/or anonymized as appropriate, delete the User.
-This step is simple: Click Delete User.
+A dialog box pops up automatically when you’re finished.
+This step is simple: Click OK.

 Now the User’s data is anonymized or deleted, and the User is also deleted.